StoneX Group Inc.: Metals and futures outside the US, 2011-2020

+Farmers Commodities Corporation, 1978-2009

 Founded in 1978, the firm was known as the Farmers Commodities Corporation until 2002.
 StoneX Group Inc. (previously FCStone Group) provided integrated risk management services such as market intelligence and analysis to help commodity traders in industries like agriculture, renewable fuels, energy, food service, carbon credits, and forest products.
 In 2007, the company went public raising $95 million.
 StoneX executed more than 100 million derivative contracts in 2008 and was a clearing member on all major US future exchanges.
 The Group served commercial commodity intermediaries, end-users, and producers around the world.

 As of Sept.
 30th, 2009, StoneX Group Inc. operates as a subsidiary of International Assets Holding Corp.

-International Assets Holding Corporation
+International Assets Holding Corporation, 1981-2010

 IAHC began as the International Assets Advisory Corporation in 1981.
 The company started in Winter Park, Florida in 1981 and was headed by Diego J. Veitia, a graduate of the Thunderbird School of Global Management.
 The firm's initial focus was the private placements of stocks and bonds of foreign companies.
 IAAC then turned its attention to high-net-worth clients, including individuals and financial institutions, and diversifying their investment portfolios through the sales of equity securities and global debt.
-In 1987, Veitia created a holding company called International Assets Holding Corporation and went public in 1994.
-IAHC transitioned into becoming a market maker of international equity securities in the early 2000s and is now a global financial services provider operating through wholly owned subsidiaries in the US, Dubai, Singapore, Argentina, the UK, Brazil, and Uruguay.
+In 1987, Veitia created a holding company called International Assets Holding Corporation which went public in 1994.
+IAHC transitioned into becoming a market maker of international equity securities in the early 2000s and as of 2010 was a global financial services provider operating through wholly owned subsidiaries in the US, Dubai, Singapore, Argentina, the UK, Brazil, and Uruguay.

-Merger
+Merger in 2009

-StoneX Group Inc. (previously INTL FCStone) and the International Assets Holding Corporation merged in 2009 Sean O'Connor became CEO and Diego Veitia Chairman.
+In 2009, StoneX Group Inc. (previously INTL FCStone) and the International Assets Holding Corporation merged, with Sean O'Connor becoming CEO and Diego Veitia Chairman.
 StoneX operates as an independent business unit of IAHC, ceased trading stock on Sept.
 30th, and brings over $229.3 million in operation revenues.
 IAAC officially became INTL FCStone in Feb.
 2011 (now StoneX Group Inc.).
 StoneX Group Inc. serves more than 32,000 accounts, and more than 330,000 active retail accounts, in more than 180 countries through a network of 70 offices around the world.
 Within a month of the merger, IAHC expanded operations to the Pacific Rim with a new office in Sydney, Australia.